YevhenKost/SemPrimsDetectionGA/README.md

 3. Fill the configs
    1. Pagerank model fitting parameters ([conf/params_pagerank.json](conf/params_pagerank.json)).
 The parameters description can be found via the following link: [PageRank](https://scikit-network.readthedocs.io/en/latest/reference/ranking.html)
-   2. Word Vectorization paths and savenames ([conf/vectorization_configs.py](conf/vectorization_configs.py)).
+   2. Word Vectorization paths and save names ([conf/vectorization_configs.py](conf/vectorization_configs.py)).
 For each vectorizer provide required model paths on your local machine.

 # Usage
 1. Prepare the dictionary in a following format and save to json file.
 Making a specific directory for the dictionary to store all the results is suggested.
 For example: